wwivbbs/docs/docs/faq.md

 Does WWIV support ARM64

 	WWIV seems to run on a Raspberry PI 4 without issue.
+We have a pre-compiled binary built on raspian